silshack/summer2017/_posts/jpanken/2017-05-25-jpanken-treasure-hunt.md

 title: Jaffa's Sleepy Turtle Treasure Hunt
 ---

 I haven’t solved many problems, but it’s 2:30 AM and I have work tomorrow.
-Hint to novice programmers: try not to accidentally delete your work multiple times.
+Hint to novice programmers: try not to accidentally delete your code multiple times.

 My biggest problem was that I originally did a game where the turtle moves by clicking, but I couldn’t figure out how to prevent the program from jumping the gun on calculating the distance.
 So I switched to an input program and changed the parameters of my screen so that the program wasn’t so annoying.

-In the end, I couldn’t figure out how to stop the program after someone wins.
+In the end, I couldn’t figure out how to stop the program when someone enters a wrong coordinate or non-integer.
 Also, the celebration for winning is totally lame.
-A project for another time...
+Maybe my peer reviewers will have some suggestions...